rharp/DrupalGovCon2018/apps/v1/README.md

  ### 6. Create webpack.config.js
  Now that we have added all the required packages, we need to configure Webpack so it knows what to do!

- Here we will define the `version` folder we would like to build from to start with, if ever you would like to build from a different version folder this is where you will change it.
+ Here we will define the `version` we would like to build our application from.
+If you would like to build from a different version folder, change the version variable.

  The `entry` point will be the base component file we will be building from.
-In this case we will always point it to the `index.js` file we created earlier.
+In this case, we will always point it to the `index.js` file we created earlier.

- From here we will pass the javascript and any css files through a series of transformations.
+ From here, we will pass the Javascript and any CSS files through a series of transformations.
-We are going to be including any javascript not in node_modules and passing it through babel.
-Then any css not in node_modules then passing it through style-loader and css-loader.
+We are going to include any Javascript (not in node_modules directory) and pass it through Babel.
+Then, any CSS (not in node_modules directory) should be passed through style-loader and css-loader.

 After all the transformations have been made, we will create or update the folder `build/` and compile it all in the `transformed.js` file.

- The HtmlWebpackPlugin will be used to set the template for the markup which will be generated to include all of our javascript in `/build` .
+ The HtmlWebpackPlugin will be used to set the template for the markup, which will include all of our Javascript in `/build` directory.
 We are going to pass our original `index.html` we created.

  Finally, we are going to set the port for the dev server to `3000`